chipjarred/Async/README.md

 - It is a placeholder for some result to be set by some other code in the future, possibly in another thread of execution.
 - It is a means of specifying completion handlers to be executed when a closure returns or throws, possibly in another thread of execution.

+Attaching handlers (callbacks) to a `Future` is the easiest and safest way to keep your code from blocking on a result, since you can just continue on doing something else after attaching them, and your handlers will be called automatically when your asynchronous code completes.
+In terms of ease of use and safety, handlers are normally the way to go.

+They do have some drawbacks though.
+If you're combining the results of several asynchronous tasks that must all complete before progress can be made, handlers can be awkward.
+For example, in a computation graph, all input computations must complete before the current node can be evaluated.
+In that case the current computation should block until the inputs are ready.
+Of course, you could force the square peg of handlers into this round hole, but that's not a good use case for handlers.
+You'd need to update some counter for inputs, ensure that updates to that counter from multiple handlers happen atomicly, and block on that counter.
+It's not that hard, but what a needless, inefficient and error-prone mess!
+By comparison, it's ideal for using collection of `Future`s as placeholders.
+Just iteratively wait on each of them.
+When the loop completes they're all ready, and you can proceed to evaluate the current node.
+This is exactly why I provide that alternative.

+On the other hand, fetching data from a network or responding to events, very common cases, are usually ideal uses of handlers, and keeping a `Future` for a placeholder becomes the awkward one, becuase it requires you either to block until its ready, or to write some kind of loop or other scheme to continually check when it's ready while your code continues.

 The implementation of `async` in this package, differs from GCD's native `async` and `asyncAfter` methods in two ways.
 The first is that it returns a `Future`, and the second is that there are global free function variants that use a default concurrent `DispatchQueue`, in addition to methods on `DispatchQueue` itself.

 When you call `async`, it schedules your closure for execution, using GCD's native `async`, but it also immediately returns a `Future` for the value your closure will return, or the error it will throw.
 You can hold on to this `Future` as a means for querying for your closure's eventual result, or you can use it to attach handlers... or both.
 The two ways of using it can be used together, if that makes sense for your application.